kaden175ck/Small-Web-Components/Registration Form/Readme.md

-## Basic registration form that could be used in any website
+## Basic registration form using HTML and CSS